 Hormonal Treatments for Acne

-Because acne is a hormonal disease, hormonal treatments are sometimes used to acne.
+Because acne is a hormonal disease, treatments that address hormone levels in the body can help alleviate symptoms.
 Available hormonal treatments include:

 - Combined oral contraceptives (COCs), otherwise known as birth control pills